ldasilvaNZ11/Calabash-Android/README.md

    	#do a control 'o', then hit return, then hit control 'x' to exit out file and head back to terminal's intial stage

-7- Installing bundler, which is going to take care of all the gems for you from now on.
+7- Installing bundler, which is going to take care of all the gems for you from now on by managing your version of Calabash.
 Run this command in the terminal:

     	$ gem install bundler